SubhashriRavichandran97/SQL-Projects/README.md

 Data Architecture: Designed a modern data warehouse using Medallion Architecture with Bronze, Silver, and Gold layers.

-ETL Pipelines: Extracted, transformed, and loaded data from source systems into the warehouse.
+ETL Pipeline: Extracted, transformed, and loaded data from source systems into the warehouse.

 Data Modeling: Developed fact and dimension tables optimized for analytical queries.